 Assembling and cooking

-- Brown the meat well in a heavy pot, then add the cornmeal, cook until golden, add the onions and cook for 1 minute.
-Add the hominy and timpsila and soaking water along with the pinch of ramp spice or dried ramp leaves.
-Add water just to barely cover the ingredients, bring to a simmer, covered on the lowest heat for 1.5 hours or until the meat, timpsila, and hominy are tender.
+- In a heavy pot of dutch oven, brown the meat over high in in the oil.
+Add the cornmeal, cook until golden, then add the onions and cook for 3-4 minutes.
+Add the hominy and timpsila and soaking water along with the pinch of ramp leaves if using.
+Add water just to barely cover the ingredients, bring to a boil.
+Turn the heat to low and cook 1.5 hours or until the meat, timpsila, and hominy are tender.

-- The hominy and timpsila will be slightly chewy, this is normal, and delicious.
+- The hominy and timpsila will be slightly chewy, this is normal.

-- Double check the seasoning for salt and pepper, adjust as needed, and consider the body/viscocity of the liquid, if you think you’d like it thicker, toss in another spoonful of cornflour and cook until it tightens up a bit.
+- Double check the seasoning for salt and pepper, adjust as needed.
+If you think you’d like it thicker, toss in another spoonful of cornmealand cook until it thickens.

 - When the stew tastes good to you, ladle into warmed soup bowls, garnish and serve.
-Like most stews, it improves with time.
+Like most stews, it tastes better the next day.